egdelgadillo/simple-web-framework/README.md

 [GNU General Public License](https://www.gnu.org/licenses/gpl-3.0.en.html)

-I do not own most of the logic, and code ideas reflected in this repository, therefore the most appropiate license in this case I believe it to be the [GNU General Public License](https://www.gnu.org/licenses/gpl-3.0.en.html)
+I do not own most of the logic, and code ideas reflected in this repository, therefore the most appropriate license in this case I believe it to be the [GNU General Public License](https://www.gnu.org/licenses/gpl-3.0.en.html)